UCLA-Creative-Labs/password/CONTRIBUTING.md

 ## Tools

-We recommend using Visual Studio Code to work on `bigspook`.
+We recommend using Visual Studio Code to work on `spooknt`.
 Be sure to install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) as we have strict linting rules that will prevent your code from merging.
 The combination of VSCode and this extension will allow you to automatically fix linter issues with a `Ctrl-` when hovering linter issues.

 We use both [ESLint](https://eslint.org/) and [StyleLint](https://stylelint.io/) for two different functions that will be explained below.